Estimated reading time: 8 minutes | Target users: Supervisors

 - Debt collection: After sending a mass SMS message concerning overdue payments, you can receive a text message confirmation from clients who complete their payment, so you can avoid calling them in the future.
 The next call attempt can also be scheduled to a later date (let’s say 3 days later).
 Another solution can be to let your clients request a call from your agent to find a solution for their overdue payment issue or arrange the payment via VCC Live Pay, during a conversation with an agent.

 - Sales/Marketing: After sending out a mass SMS message with a new product offer to your potential client base, you can let them reply if they are interested in your product and want to know more.
 Automatic calls can be scheduled based on the response.
+You can also use Inbound SMS to confirm successful sales or interest when the Customers reply with a given text message.

 Can’t find what you need?
 Use the comment section below to connect with others, get answers from our experts, or share your ideas with us.